-The truth is, writing blog posts is just the tip of the iceberg.
-Gaining momentum happens when you start paying attention to the details most bloggers tend to gloss over.
-And it’s no surprise they do – organizing your thoughts and typing them into the computer machine is time-consuming enough.
+But I’ve learned that writing blog posts is just the tip of the iceberg.
+Conversions happen more predictably when you start paying attention to the details most bloggers tend to gloss over.

-Our challenge today is to figure out what might be missing in your strategy.
+Our challenge today is to figure out what might be missing in your strategy so every one of your blog posts works like a brand ambassador for your business 27/7/365.

 By the end of this post, you’ll…